Superphysics Superphysics

 This further explains diffraction, which Newton took to be “only a new kind of refraction, caused, perhaps, by the external aether’s beginning to grow rarer a little before it came at the opake body, than it was in free spaces.”

 The regular vibrations of Newton’s aether were not supposed to constitute light.
-But its irregular turbulence represented fairly closely his conception of heat.

-He supposed that when light is absorbed by a material body, vibrations are set up in the aether, and are recognizable as the heat which is always generated in such cases.
+Newton supposed that when light is absorbed by a material body, vibrations are set up in the aether, and are recognizable as the heat which is always generated in such cases.

 He conceived that the conduction of heat from hot bodies to contiguous cold ones were caused by vibrations of the aether propagated between them.
-The violent agitation of aethereal motions excites incandescent substances to emit light.

-Newton assumed that light is not actually made up of the vibrations of an aether, even though such vibrations may exist in close connection with it.
-This easily leads to the idea that rays of light are streams of corpuscles emitted by luminous bodies.
+Newton assumed that light is not actually made up of the vibrations of an aether.
+But such vibrations may exist in close connection with light.

-This was not the hypothesis of Descartes himself, but it was so thoroughly akin to his general scheme.
+This was not the hypothesis of Descartes himself.
+But it was so thoroughly akin to his general scheme.

-The scientific men of Newton’s generation were mostly deeply imbued with the Cartesian philosophy.
 They instinctively selected it from the wide choice of hypotheses which Newton had offered them.
-Later writers associated it with Newton.

-Vincenzo Cascariolo was a shoemaker of Bologna.
-In around 1630, he had discovered that a substance, which afterwards was called Bologna stone or Bologna phosphorus, could shine in the dark after being exposed for some time to sunlight.
+In around 1630, he had discovered a substance later called Bologna stone or Bologna phosphorus.
+It could shine in the dark after being exposed for some time to sunlight.

-This storage of light was most easily explained by the corpuscular theory.
 However, it was found that phosphorescent substances do not necessarily emit the same kind of light that was used to stimulate them.

-Newton considered colour to be an inherent characteristic of light.
 He inferred that it is associated with some definite quality of the corpuscles or aether-vibrations.

 The corpuscles corresponding to different colours would excite vibrations of different types in the aether, like sonorous bodies of different pitch.